Alaungdaw Kathapa Pagoda

 The Alaungdaw Kathapa Pagoda (အလောင်းတော် ကဿပ ဘုရား) is a Buddhist pagoda located in Kani Township, Sagaing Region, Myanmar.

-According to local lore, the cave at the pagoda holds the preserved remains of Mahākāśyapa (Maha Kathapa in Burmese), a principal disciple of Gautama Buddha.
+According to local lore, the cave at the pagoda holds the preserved remains of Mahākāśyapa (Maha Kathapa in Burmese), a principal disciple of the Buddha.

 Geography

 The Alaungdaw Kathapa Pagoda is located at the center of the Alaungdaw Kathapa National Park in Kani Township, Sagaing Region.

 Pagoda festival

-The pagoda festival of Alaungdaw Kathapa Pagoda takes place on the full moon days of two consecutive months (Tabodwe and Tabaung) each year.
-Several pilgrims make the trip to the pagoda, starting with about 50 to 100 pilgrims per day in Tabodwe (~February) and peaking at around 7,000 to 8,000 on the full moon day of Tabaung (~March).
+The pagoda festival of Alaungdaw Kathapa Pagoda takes place annually on the full moon days of two consecutive months (Tabodwe and Tabaung).
+Thousands of pilgrims make the trip to the pagoda, starting with about 50 to 100 pilgrims per day in Tabodwe (~February) and peaking at around 7,000 to 8,000 on the full moon day of Tabaung (~March).
 Some make the trip perhaps not just to attend the pagoda festival but also to enjoy the scenery of one of Myanmar's main national parks.